swissup/swissup.github.io/m2/argento/customization/custom-theme.md

         ```

  3. Log in to Magento backend and navigate to Content > Themes.
-You should see
+You should see the
     new theme in the list.
  4. That's all.
 [Apply your new theme now](#apply-custom-theme)

 #### View Examples
 {:.collapsible.collapsed}

-If you have trouble when creating new theme, please take a look at our examples
+If you have trouble creating a new theme, please take a look at our examples
 at [github repository](https://github.com/swissup/theme-frontend-argento-custom).

 ### Apply custom theme

 Navigate to _Content > Design > Configuration_, select the store you wish
-to apply a theme, and select your theme in "Default Theme" section:
+to apply the custom theme to, and select your theme in the "Default Theme" section:

 ![Design Configuration](/images/m2/argento/customization/custom-theme/configuration.png)